 Redis stands for Remote Dictionary Server, which is a No-SQL database.
-Redis is a critical middleware and used by most of the fortune 500 companies.
+Redis is a critical middleware and is used by most fortune 500 companies.
 This blog will see learn how to install Redis using docker and will go over:

 - what is Redis

 - How to install Redis.

 - Important redis commands